sph-mn/sph-db/other/documentation/internals.md

       * string
 * indices
   * associate node field data with node ids
-  * one separate btree per index
+  * one separate lmdb database per index
   * update on each change of the associated node using the same transaction
 * system cache
-  * information about types, sequences and indices is loaded on open and cached
+  * information about types, sequences and indices is loaded on open and cached in memory in the db_env_t struct
   * type structs are cached in a dynamically resized array with the type-id as index ("arrays are the fastest hash tables")
 * relations
   * there must only be one relation for every combination of left, label and right. cyclic relations are allowed. relational integrity may be ignored when creating relations to avoid existence checks
-  * when a node is deleted then all relations that contain its id must be deleted
+  * when a node is deleted then all relations that contain its id are deleted with it
   * targets are stored ordered by ordinal value. ordinal values are stored only for the right part of the left-to-right direction to save space
   * by convention, left to right corresponds to general to specific
   * terminology for relation start and end point: left and right, or source and target for unspecified direction